marcov/tech-notes/docs/Linux/bpf.md

 ```

 If loading bpf code results in this error, it means you are attempting to read
-a structure field that your kernel does not have:
+a (relocatable) structure field that your kernel does not have (or better said,
+cannot relocate):

 ```
 180: (85) call unknown#195896080